 When everything was said and done, people were left dumbfounded that such a respected group could fall as far as they did.
 Personally?
-I found Naughty Dog’s loss of goodwill to be one of the most predictable disasters in the history of the medium.
+I found Naughty Dog’s loss of goodwill to be a very predictable disaster.
 Ms. Hernandez was correct in why Naughty Dog imposed such draconian guidelines, but I propose that they were never in control of the narrative to begin with.
 The only thing I found shocking about Naughty Dog’s goodwill drying up was how suddenly it occurred.
 As soon as the original game debuted back in 2013, I knew that the company would eventually attempt to wrestle above their weight class, and The Last of Us Part II was how their misstep manifested.

 Why is it that these developments ultimately didn’t take me by surprise?
 The answer to that is a little complicated.
 It was admittedly a little more than a gut feeling before these events panned out, but with the power of hindsight, I find the answer lies in two different aspects: Neil Druckmann himself and his audience.
 By examining these parties in detail, I aim to explain why, by reading the writing on the wall, I knew The Last of Us Part II was an inevitability.